c4tom/DreamDevBox/docs/maintenance/update-the-devilbox.rst

 .. _update_the_devilbox:

 *******************
-Update the Devilbox
+Update the DreamDevBox
 *******************

-If you are in the initial install process, you can safely skip this section and come back once you actually want to update the Devilbox.
+If you are in the initial install process, you can safely skip this section and come back once you actually want to update the DreamDevBox.

 **Table of Contents**